Break out the shorts and sunglasses — temperatures may hit the 80s this weekend

 Unfortunately, we don’t stay warm and dry all weekend.

-In fact, Saturday’s afternoon sunshine is preceded by pre-dawn showers.
-Timing, thankfully, falls while most of us are sleeping, so there won’t be any impact on the lovely day ahead.
-At most, you’ll wake up to some damp sidewalks and roadways.

-A few light showers come through overnight into Sunday as well, though they won’t bring much moisture.
+A few light showers come through overnight into Sunday, though they won’t bring much moisture.
 They will, however, bring a shift in wind direction out of the southeast instead of the southwest.
 This onshore breeze will make for a much cooler and damper day on Sunday as high temperatures drop about 20 degrees from the previous day.

 The cooler temperatures come along with an increasing shower chance as we get into the afternoon and evening.